linchen1987/my-wechat-bot/README.md

 ## Become friends with my digital identity
 ![](./assets/bot.png)

+## Feature
+- Text chat with ChatGPT in WeChat
+- Support 1v1 chat or mention(@) in group
+- Daily token statistics and limits
+- Monitoring (to prevent accounts from going offline sometimes)

 ## Development
 > Notice: the following tool should available in your computer
 >   Redis